-- Get a multimeter (Our pick: AstroAI Digital Multimeter) and turn on the car while keeping all the accessories off.
+- Get a multimeter (Our choice: AstroAI Digital Multimeter) and turn on the car while keeping all the accessories off.

-- Get reading in between the battery terminals by using the voltmeter.
+- Get reading in between the battery terminals (Our choice: Installgear Battery Terminal) by using the voltmeter.

 - Turn on all the vehicle accessories.
 Get another reading in the same way.

 If the first reading shows 14V, then your alternator is good.
 If the second reading shows 13 volts, then your alternator is good too.
-Any reading other than these is clear signs of a bad alternator.
+Any reading other than these is a clear sign of a bad alternator.